-Holidays are nothing new, but you should know what to expect.
-In the United States we know what to expect when our repeating holidays come abound.
+Holidays are nothing new, but you should know what to expect, especially for companies that work with China manufacturers.
+In the United States, we know what to expect when our repeating holidays come to abound.
 We know what days we’re off from work; we know when the stores are going to close and which stores typically close on a particular holiday.

 China holidays are sometimes not so easy to know.
 Take China’s Labor Day, or May Day, for example.
 One interesting difference in the Chinese Labor Day and the USA Labor Day is the time of year celebrated.
-The USA Labor Day is celebrated on the first Monday of September, whereas the Chinese Labor Day (as well as the Labor Days of many other countries) is celebrated on May 1st.
+The US celebrates Labor Day on the first Monday of September.
+However, the Chinese Labor Day celebration is on May 1st, similar to the Labor Days of many other countries.

-The USA Labor Day is always on a Monday so we will always know what to expect: A long weekend with that Monday off.
-The Chinese May 1st Labor Day is like our other holidays in that it falls on a specific date, and marches year to year through the week.
-However, there is one unique difference in China.
-Even though Labor Day is technically only one day, individual China manufacturers may be closed, or will work with reduced staff, for more than that single day.
-It can depend upon the individual factory, the type of workers in that factory, the area in which the factory is located, and the industry the factory is in.
+The USA Labor Day is always on a Monday, so we always know what to expect.
+We get a long weekend with that Monday off.
+However, China’s Labor Day is like other holidays, falling on a specific date and marching annually through the week.
+Yet, there is one unique difference in China.
+Although Labor Day is technically only one day, China manufacturers may close shop or work with reduced staff for several days.
+This depends upon the individual factory, as well as the type of workers in that factory.
+Other factors include the area in which the factory is located and the industry the factory is in.

 What Is Chinese Labour Day or May Day?

 This particular celebration is China’s International Workers’ Day.
 The holiday has roots in labor movements and advancements such as the 8-hour workday.
 For those companies around the world that are conducting business with China manufacturers, it’s important to know that, unlike the United States where laborers have one day off, in China, they could have three days off.

 Another detail to be aware of is that the freight forwarding and customs offices also closed for Labor Day.